tacogips/browsejs.nvim/README.md

 ```

 ## Requirements
-- neovim with python3
+- Neovim with python3
-- linux or mac
+- Linux or Mac
+- Modern browser (IE is not included)

 Usage
 ----------